Why We Chose Baobab & Shea

 We know your hair and the skin on your body are often the roughest and toughest parts, so we launched the Baobab & Shea Collection with shampoo, conditioner, body wash, and moisturizer.

 - Baobab seed extract’s amino acids nourish, defend, and restore skin health.
 It helps to improve the skin’s barrier function, locking in moisture, while antioxidants defend from free radical damage.

 - Emollient shea butter has been added to nourish, condition and soften skin.

-- The body wash and the exfoliating body soap use gentle, sulfate-free cleansing agents to leave skin feeling clean, soft and revitalized.
+- The body wash uses gentle, sulfate-free cleansing agents to leave skin feeling clean, soft and revitalized.

 - With its fast-absorbing formula, the moisturizer replenishes lost moisture in dry, stressed skin, while comforting botanicals provide soothing relief.

 - The creamy hair wash and conditioner are enriched with plant proteins and oils to help reverse the signs of environmentally-damaged, color-treated, heat-styled or aging hair while protecting against future damage.
 Our unique protein-rich baobab extract contains 13 amino acids, including the 6 amino acids that are typically destroyed by UV and chemical damage.
 Replenishing these amino acids helps repair damage, for stronger, healthier-looking, softer, smoother and more manageable hair.